SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have made remarkable strides in reasoning capabilities through innovations such as Chain-of-Thought (CoT) prompting and specialized reasoning architectures.
-Recent models such as OpenAI's o1 model \citep{jaech2024openai} and Deepseek-R1 \citep{guo2025deepseek} have demonstrated exceptional performance on complex mathematical and programming tasks \citep{zhao2024marco,team2025kimi,muennighoff2025s1}.
+Recent models such as OpenAI's o1 model \citep{jaech2024openai} and Deepseek-R1 \citep{guo2025deepseek} have demonstrated exceptional performance on complex logical tasks \citep{team2025kimi, zhao2024marco,yuan2025superficial,zhang2024working,zhang2025overcoming,zhang2025growing,han2024infimm}.
 Particularly noteworthy is Deepseek-R1's rule-based reinforcement learning approach, which enables emergent reasoning without relying on traditional frameworks like Monte Carlo Tree Search \citep{wan2024alphazero} or process reward models \citep{lightman2023let}.
-This general reasoning paradigm has successfully extended to the visual domain, where frameworks like Visual-CoT \citep{shao2024visual} have significantly enhanced multimodal models' cognitive abilities for image and video reasoning.
+This general reasoning paradigm has been successfully extended to the visual domain, where frameworks such as Visual-CoT \citep{shao2024visual} have significantly improved multimodal models' cognitive abilities for image and video reasoning.

-Despite these advances in text and visual reasoning, a significant gap exists in \textit{audio reasoning and generation capabilities}.
-While audio-language models (ALMs) like Audio Flamingo \citep{kong2024audio} and Qwen2.5-Omni-7B \citep{xu2025qwen2} have made progress in audio understanding, end-to-end audio reasoning remains underdeveloped.
+Despite these advances in text and visual reasoning, there is a significant gap in \textit{audio reasoning and generation capabilities}.
+While large audio-language models (LALMs) like Audio Flamingo \citep{kong2024audio} and Qwen2.5-Omni-7B \citep{xu2025qwen2} have made progress in audio understanding, end-to-end audio reasoning remains underdeveloped.
 This limitation stems primarily from two factors: (1) the simplicity of existing audio reasoning datasets \citep{suzgun2023challenging,kong2024audio}, which often contain only brief textual labels without proper audio modality annotations, and (2) the technical challenges in maintaining reasoning coherence during long-duration audio generation.
 Current CoT methods applied to audio often lead to hallucinations and performance degradation when generating extended reasoning sequences.
-The lack of aligned audio-text annotations further impedes research on reasoning-driven audio generation, creating a bottleneck in developing ALMs with sophisticated reasoning capabilities.
+The lack of aligned audio-text annotations further impedes research on reasoning-driven audio generation, creating a bottleneck in developing LALMs with sophisticated reasoning capabilities.